opensearch-project/documentation-website/_search-plugins/ubi/sql-queries.md

 ## List user sessions for users who logged out without submitting any queries

 The following query searches for users who don't have an associated `query_id`.
-Note that this may happen if the client side does not pass the returned query to other events:
+Note that this may happen if the client side does not pass the returned query to other events.

 ```sql
 select